VKutscher/AS_GUI/README.md

 # AS_GUI
-Eine GUI für die AS
+Eine GUI für die AS.